andrew/ultimate-awesome/README.md

 - [awesome-japanese-censored-words](https://github.com/eggplants/awesome-japanese-censored-words) - Awesome List of Sources of Japanese Censored Words.
 - [awesome-courses](https://github.com/eric-erki/awesome-courses) -  List of awesome university courses for learning Computer Science!.
 - [awesome-selfhosted](https://github.com/eric-erki/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers.
+- [awesome-ontologies-social-sciences](https://github.com/FAIR-Expertise-Hub/awesome-ontologies-social-sciences) - A curated list of ontologies, controlled vocabularies and semantic artifacts for the social sciences.
 - [awesome-fluents](https://github.com/fluents/awesome-fluents) - A collection of awesome fluent interfaces / chainable apis.
 - [awesome-product-hunt](https://github.com/fmerian/awesome-product-hunt) - Awesome developer tools launched on Product Hunt.
 - [awesome-getindata-recommended-sources](https://github.com/getindata/awesome-getindata-recommended-sources) - A curated list of links to sources of latest updates in data/ml/ai.